Singapore coronavirus cases could burst hopes for Hong Kong travel bubble

 The arrangement would allow passengers to travel between the two cities without having to spend time in quarantine, provided they test negative for the virus before departure and upon arrival.

-Hong Kong's Cathay Pacific (0293.HK) and Singapore Airlines (SIAL.SI) would be the carriers for the initial flights.
+Hong Kong’s Cathay Pacific and Singapore Airlines would be the carriers for the initial flights.

 But under the agreement, the bubble would be suspended if the seven-day moving average of the daily number of COVID-19 cases in the community is more than five for either Singapore or Hong Kong.